Optimal local laws and CLT for the circular Riesz gas: Introduction

-\ \\ \paragraph{\bf{Rigidity of $\beta$-ensembles}} As mentioned in the introduction, Theorems \ref{theorem:almost optimal rigidity} and \ref{theorem:CLT} are the natural extensions to the circular Riesz gas of some known results on the fluctuations of $\beta$-ensembles.
-We refer again to \cite{bourgade2012bulk,bourgade2014universality,bourgade2014edge,bourgade2022optimal} for rigidity estimates, to \cite{johansson1998fluctuations,shcherbina2013fluctuations,borot2013asymptotic,bekerman2018clt,lambert2019quantitative,hardy2020clt,peilen2022local} for CLTs for linear statistics with smooth test-functions and to \cite{hardy2020clt,lambert2021mesoscopic} for the case of the circular $\beta$-ensemble.
-In the case of the GUE, that is for $\beta=2$ with a quadratic potential, a CLT for test-functions in $H^{\frac{1}{2}}$ is obtained in \cite{sosoe2013regularity} using a Littlewood-Paley type decomposition argument.
-However as observed in \cite[Rem.~1.3] {lambert2021mesoscopic}, the minimal regularity of the test-function depends on $\beta$.
-Indeed for $\beta=4$, leveraging on variances expansions of \cite{jiang2015moments}, \cite{lambert2021mesoscopic} exhibits a test-function in $H^{\frac{1}{2}}$ such that the associated linear statistics does not have a finite limit.
-Since the characteristic function of a given interval is not is $H^{\frac{1}{2}}$, the asymptotic scaling of discrepancies in intervals is not of order $1$.
+As mentioned in the Introduction, Theorems \ref{theorem:almost optimal rigidity} and \ref{theorem:CLT} are natural extensions to the circular Riesz gas of some known results on the fluctuations of $\beta$-ensembles.
+We refer again to \cite{bourgade2012bulk,bourgade2014universality,bourgade2014edge,bourgade2022optimal} for rigidity estimates, to \cite{johansson1998fluctuations,shcherbina2013fluctuations,borot2013asymptotic,bekerman2018clt,lambert2019quantitative,hardy2020clt,peilen2022local} for CLTs for linear statistics with smooth test functions, and to \cite{hardy2020clt,lambert2021mesoscopic} for the case of the circular $\beta$-ensemble.
+In the case of the GUE, that is for $\beta=2$ with a quadratic potential, a CLT for test functions in $H^{\frac{1}{2}}$ is obtained in \cite{sosoe2013regularity} using a Littlewood-Paley-type decomposition argument.
+However, as observed in \cite[Rem.~1.3]{lambert2021mesoscopic}, the minimal regularity of the test function depends on $\beta$.
+Indeed, for $\beta=4$, leveraging variance expansions of \cite{jiang2015moments}, \cite{lambert2021mesoscopic} exhibits a test function in $H^{\frac{1}{2}}$ such that the associated linear statistic does not have a finite limit.
+Since the characteristic function of a given interval is not in $H^{\frac{1}{2}}$, the asymptotic scaling of discrepancies in intervals is not of order $1$.
 It is proved in \cite{gustavsson2005gaussian} that for the GUE, eigenvalues $x_i$ in the bulk fluctuate in $O(\sqrt{\log i})$ and that discrepancies are of order $\sqrt{\log N}$.
 A general CLT for the characteristic functions of intervals and for the logarithm function is given in the recent paper \cite{bourgade2022optimal}.
 Concerning the method of proof, let us point out a very similar variation on Stein's method developed in \cite{lambert2019quantitative}, see also \cite{hardy2020clt} for a high-temperature regime.